“Many women think weight gain is part of menopause,

 In Looking After Yourself: Healthy Weight the (Australian) Jean Hailes for Women’s Health (JH) explain:

-“Many women think weight gain is part of menopause, but it’s more likely due to ageing and associated lifestyle changes.
+“Many women think weight gain is part of menopause, but it’s more likely due to ageing and associated lifestyle changes”.2

 Ageing causes a decrease in muscle mass, which slows down your metabolism.
-So, if your diet stays the same, you are likely to gain weight”.3
+So, if your diet stays the same, you are likely to gain weight”.4

 Weight Redistribution

-In Looking After Yourself: Healthy Weight the JH also explain:
+In Looking After Yourself: Healthy Weight the JH explain:

 Menopause Weight Gain“Weight gain and increased abdominal (belly) fat is common among women at midlife.

-Is there an association between abdominal fat and health risks?
+Is there an association between visceral fat and health risks?

-In Menopause and Weight – Fact Sheet: Risks of Abdominal Fat the JH notes:
+In Menopause and Weight: Risks of Belly Fat the JH explain:

-“It’s not healthy to carry too much weight, but weight around your abdomen has more significant health risks.
+“It’s not healthy to carry too much weight, but weight around your belly has more significant health risks.
 Fat stored in this part of your body is also known as ‘visceral fat’.

 Excess visceral fat is linked to: